warren-bank/mirror-swissfileknife/readme.txt

          http://stahlworks.com/sfkxe.html

-   -  Depeche View for Windows is a realtime source code viewer that allows instant repeated searches across thousands of files.

-      Depeche View Pro allows to search and edit thousands of files, edit text on the fly, and to load and view .zip, .tar.gz and .tar.bz2 contents without the need for extraction, allowing to research downloaded open source packages instantly.
+   -  The whole SFK source code and documentation was created with Depeche View, the world's fastest text file browser and editor.

-      A trial version is available under:
+      A free demo is available under:

          http://stahlworks.com/depeche-view.html